 There are several housing options available for students coming to Chicago for courses through the Summer Language Institute.

 Campus Residence Halls

 Living on campus provides students with a variety of opportunities to enjoy the nonacademic side of University life, the Hyde Park neighborhood, and the rest of Chicago, including evening and weekend programming designed and run by a team of summer Residential Advisors.
 All students living in shared rooms will be housed with a student of the same gender.
 More detailed information about summer housing is available at the following link.
 Please be sure to view our Policies page for billing information.

 Visiting students who are 18 or over may apply to live in campus housing, and may request either a double room or a single room.
 We also have a limited number of rooms in a shared suite for students in eight-week courses.
 The suite includes its own bath, as well as a common room.
 Students living in the residential halls will also have a full meal plan (3 meals/day, 7 days/week) in the dining hall very near to the residential hall, classroom buildings, and library.

 High school students ages 15 to 17 enrolled in SLI courses are required to live in on-campus housing, unless they live within commuting distance with a parent or gaurdian.
 They live with one other roommate and eat their meals in Bartlett Dining Hall, which is situated between Campus North Residential Commons and the main classroom quadrangle.
 Summer Residential Hall staff provide supervision for High School age students, and also organize evening and weekend activities that allow students to explore the city.
-Room and board costs for high school students are as follows:
+Room and board costs for high school students is $700 per week.